mrcepid-rap/mrcepid-collapsevariants/Readme.md

 1. Select variants from a filtered and annotated VCF file using either:
    1. a [pandas query](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.query.html) filtering expression
    2. A list of variant IDs
+   3. A list of HGNC gene symbols (one per line) combined with a filtering expression (see i.)
 2. Generate various output files in varying formats per-chromosome to be fed into [mrcepid-runassociationtesting](https://github.com/mrcepid-rap/mrcepid-runassociationtesting).